jkutner/warbler-exec/README.md

 Every time that `warbler-exec` runs, it extracts the WAR file.
 Don't expect it to be fast.

+# Wait!
+I need Ruby installed to run the Ruby in my WAR?

+Yes, you'll need a Ruby runtime installed on your machine in order to run this Gem (even though it switches to the Ruby inside your WAR file).
+There are a few reasons for this:

++  Gems are nice way to distribute tools (better than "go download this script from ...")

++  Ruby is more portable than Shell scripts (this tool works on Windows).

++  This tool can be run on MRI, and most environments have that already installed (especially if they are using Puppet or Chef for configuration management).

++  Eventually, this tool will support more advanced options; such as exploding the WAR file once and running multiple commands.
+Use Ruby for this will be much nicer than the alternatives.

 # Roadmap

 +  It would be a lot easier if we didn't have to run Bundler with the `--binstubs` option.
 Eventually, someone (probably the person writing this) will submit a patch to Warbler that gets around this.